isabella232/magic-products-distribution-service/README.md

         5. deselect the *Allow editing* option under Other settings
         6. click *Apply*
         7. from the 'Copy link' section, click *Copy* to view the sharing link for the file (Artefact)
-        8. note this URL for use in creating distribution options
+        8. note this URL for use in creating Data Catalogue Download Proxy artefact lookup items
     2. if the constraint permissions uses an `permissions.object_id` property:
         1. for each object identifier:
             1. go to the [Azure Portal](https://portal.azure.com/) [1]